 Examples: This includes proposals currently handled through the regional FPA and RTP process.
 It also includes any proposal that is subjected to the federal NEPA process.

-Again, in these circumstances, despite that a stand-alone DRI evaluation will not be conducted by CMAP, the Board may ask for formal inclusion as a partner in the relevant planning process.
 Recommendations may also include the formation of a sub-regional or corridor planning council to resolve planning concerns at the appropriate scale.